Observation of orbital pumping

 \textbf{Abstract\\ Harnessing spin and orbital angular momentum is a fundamental concept in condensed matter physics, materials science, and quantum-device applications.
-In particular, the search for new phenomena that generate a flow of spin angular momentum, a spin current, has led to the development of spintronics, advancing the understanding of angular momentum dynamics at the nanoscale.
-In contrast to this success, the generation and detection of orbital currents---the orbital counterpart of spin currents---remains a significant challenge.
-Here, we report the observation of orbital pumping, a phenomenon in which magnetization dynamics pumps an orbital current, a flow of orbital angular momentum.
+In particular, the search for phenomena that generate a flow of spin angular momentum, a spin current, has led to the development of spintronics, advancing the understanding of angular momentum dynamics at the nanoscale.
+In contrast, the generation of an orbital current, the orbital counterpart of a spin current, remains a significant challenge.
+Here, we report the observation of orbital-current generation from magnetization dynamics: orbital pumping.
+We show that the orbital pumping in Ni/Ti bilayers injects an orbital current into the Ti layer, which is detected through the inverse orbital Hall effect.
 The orbital pumping is the orbital counterpart of the spin pumping, which is one of the most versatile and powerful mechanisms for spin-current generation.
-We show that the orbital pumping in Ni/Ti bilayers injects an orbital current into the Ti layer, which is detected through the inverse orbital Hall effect.
-Our findings provide a promising approach for generating orbital currents and pave the way for exploring the physics of orbital transport in solids. }
+Our findings provide a promising approach for generating orbital currents, opening the door to explore the orbital analogue of spintronics: orbitronics. }

 \textbf{Main}\\ Electrons carry spin and orbital angular momentum, both of which are fundamental to the electronic and magnetic properties of materials.
 Over the past three decades, studies of a flow of spin angular momentum, a spin current, have revealed its fascinating topological, relativistic, and quantum mechanical nature, leading to the development of spintronics.
 The key element of spintronics is the interplay between spin currents and magnetization in ferromagnetic/nonmagnetic (FM/NM) bilayers~\cite{oxfordspin}.
 In a FM/NM bilayer, when a spin current is injected into the FM layer from the adjacent NM layer, the injected spin current interacts with the magnetization through the exchange coupling in the FM layer, exerting a torque, called a spin torque, on the magnetization~\cite{RevModPhys.91.035004}.
 The spin torque drives domain-wall motion, magnetization switching, and magnetization precession, providing a way to realize a plethora of ultralow power and fast spintronic devices, such as nonvolatile magnetic memories, nanoscale microwave sources, and neuromorphic computing devices~\cite{ryu2020current,hirohata2020review,dieny2020opportunities}.
 The reciprocal effect of the spin torque is known as the spin pumping, a phenomenon in which precessing magnetization in the FM layer pumps a spin current into the adjacent NM layer~\cite{Mizukami,Tserkovnyak1,Tserkovnyak_rev}.
 The spin pumping is one of the most versatile and powerful mechanisms for spin-current generation, leading to the discovery of a variety of spin-current phenomena, such as spin transport in insulators and nonvolatile electric control of spin-charge conversion~\cite{kajiwara,PhysRevLett.113.097202,noel2020non}.
 This pair of reciprocal effects, the spin torque and the spin pumping, has played a central role in the development of modern spintronics.